 2) Wildlife estates

-I also investigate how people who live at so-called ‘wildlife estates’ in K2C articulate their ‘belonging’ to the area in this new nature conservation/tourism model.
+I also investigate how people who live at so-called ‘wildlife estates’ in the Lowveld articulate their ‘belonging’ to the area in this new nature conservation/tourism model.
 Wildlife estates are gated communities that are also (over)stocked with wildlife, on which many houses often function as ‘second homes’ and are rented out part of the year.
 And although this is a relatively new phenomenon, such estates (and similar ones which together are called ‘eco-estates’) are currently spreading over South Africa and into neighbouring countries.
-They are fully privatised geographical areas, and because most inhabitants are not originally from the area (but from Europe or elsewhere in South Africa) I have investigated how these— generally white—people articulate their belonging to the area (or not).
+They are fully privatised geographical areas, and because most inhabitants are not originally from the area (but from Europe or elsewhere in South Africa) I have investigated how these—generally white—people articulate their belonging to the area (or not).
 Wildlife estates have important socio-economic and cultural consequences for a much larger geographical area, in relation to land acquisition, labour, inequality, sustainability and race.
 This research builds on my previous work about indigeneity and belonging.

 These current trajectories have shown me once more the importance of global structures, in particular the further neo-liberalisation of nature and its many potential commodities, and what the consequences of these developments are for inequality and marginalisation.
 Over the next couple of years I am planning to work on this further, and so contribute to academic debates on nature conservation, sustainable tourism, development and, to a lesser degree, indigenous people.

 For the near future and building on this research, I aim to develop new, empirically relevant, research areas, most especially related to the convergences between ‘new’ types of tourism, nature and sustainable development.
 Two important trends that I will focus on are the following: